-In the southeast is an area of sweet chestnut coppice last cut in approximately 1995.
+In the southeast are 2 areas of sweet chestnut coppice last cut in approximately 1995 and 2021.

 The western part is made up of predominately hornbeam coppice with oak standards some cut in 2003 and 2011.

-The permissive horse route's exit onto the TROT controlled route is near the south-western point on the external wood boundary.
+The permissive horse route exits onto the TROT controlled route near the south-western point on the external wood boundary.